Methodology

 Available all across Canada once you activate your Prime subscription, gives you access to TV shows and movies that can be streamed in HD quality, some with multi-language subtitles and audio.
 You’ll have access to Amazon exclusives and originals that won’t be found anywhere else, as well as live news and sports events.

 Did you know?
 Amazon Prime Video is included with your Amazon Prime membership, giving you access to a massive streaming library of more than 22,000 shows and movies, plus award-winning Amazon Originals you won’t find anywhere else.
-There’s certainly no shortage of entertainment.
+From hits like The Summer I Turned Pretty and The Map That Leads To You to live sports and 24/7 Global News coverage, there’s no shortage of entertainment.
 Students can also enjoy Prime membership at a discounted rate, making it one of the more affordable streaming options in Canada.

 - Exclusive access to Amazon originals